 In this video, I will show you how I design roadside ditches by changing the shape and slopes of the ditch to fit within the existing right-of-way.
 This is for a roadway overlay and ditch improvement project — an eight-mile-long Illinois state highway located in Boone County.

-Learn more about the transportation services we provide:
+Learn more about the transportation services we provide and the people that provide them by visiting our website: